check-spelling/mongo/src/mongo/db/auth/README.md

 That class implements its own version of [`doCheckAuthorization`](https://github.com/mongodb/mongo/blob/r4.4.0/src/mongo/db/commands/find_cmd.cpp#L218).
-`doCheckAuthorization` gets the authorizationSession for the Client that is executing the command and checks all the permissioning of the `Client` and either throws if there is an issue or returns if all the authorization checks are complete.
+`doCheckAuthorization` gets the authorizationSession for the Client that is executing the command and checks all the permissions of the `Client` and either throws if there is an issue or returns if all the authorization checks are complete.

 ### Authorization Caching